mkoryak/floatThead/README.md

 Change Log
 ----------
+### 1.3.1
+- allow 'useAbsolutePositioning', 'scrollingTop' and 'scrollingBottom' to be used, but yell about it via console.error

 ### 1.3.0
 - **Breaking**: renamed 'useAbsolutePositioning' option to `position`. value mappings (old -> new) are: [true -> 'absolute', false -> 'fixed', null -> 'auto']
 - **Breaking**: renamed 'scrollingTop' to `top` and 'scrollingBottom' to `bottom`